 Though the balloons collected data every 60 seconds, transmission errors occasionally resulted in gaps of several minutes, so after we checked the data for maneuvering, spikes, and non-GW altitude changes, we interpolated it onto an evenly spaced two-minute time step using cubic interpolation.
+Only 0.06% of the time steps in the raw data are longer than five minutes.

-144 Vertical velocity anomalies due to adiabatic gravity waves in a compressible atmosphere 145 are associated with the displacement of isentropes, not the isopycnals the balloons flew on, but 146 the two are related by the temperature lapse rate in the waves' environment (see Equations 6 and

-147 7 in Vincent & Alexander, 2020).
-We used COSMIC-1 (Anthes et al., 2008) and COSMIC-2

-- 148 (Yue et al., 2014) radio occultation data to estimate the environmental temperature and its lapse - rate.
-At each time step, we averaged together COSMIC temperature profiles measured within 1 - $day, 2.5^{\circ}$ latitude, and 60° longitude of the balloon to define the environmental profile, then took - its vertical derivative and interpolated both profiles to the balloon's altitude.
-From the - 152 interpolated lapse rate, we then calculated the factor (typically 3-4) used to scale up - 153 displacements of the isopycnic surface and applied its segment-mean value to the detrended - balloon altitude anomalies.
-Finally, we took the centered difference of the scaled-up altitude - anomalies to estimate the isentrope's anomalous vertical velocities. - Following the methodology laid out in Torrence and Compo (1998), we used continuous wavelet transforms to estimate the gravity wave momentum flux.
-Wavelets resolve signals in time and frequency and are popular for analyzing balloon data (e.g., Corcos et al., 2021; Hertzog
+Vertical velocity anomalies due to adiabatic gravity waves in a compressible atmosphere are associated with the displacement of isentropes, not the isopycnals the balloons flew on, but the two are related by the temperature lapse rate in the waves' environment (see Equations 6 and 7 in Vincent & Alexander, 2020).
+We used COSMIC-1 (Anthes et al., 2008) and COSMIC-2 (Yue et al., 2014) radio occultation data to estimate the environmental temperature and its lapse rate.
+At each time step, we averaged together COSMIC temperature profiles measured within 1 day, 2.5° latitude, and 60° longitude of the balloon to define the environmental profile, then took its vertical derivative and interpolated both profiles to the balloon's altitude.
+Ninety-five percent of data segments averaged more than 10 COSMIC profiles at each time step, and two-thirds averaged more than 30 profiles.
+From the interpolated lapse rate, we then calculated the factor (typically 3-4) used to scale up displacements of the isopycnic surface and applied its segmentmean value to the linearly detrended balloon altitude anomalies.
+Finally, we took the centered difference of the scaled-up altitude anomalies to estimate the isentrope's anomalous vertical velocities.